luissimas/zettelkasten/Notes/Resume.md

 - Getting better at stuff
 - Learn more about linguistics and philosophy

 This website is meant to be a place to share a few things, in the form of blog posts as well as notes.
 This page is mostly a resume of my professional experience and education.
 If you want to get in touch or discuss anything you can email me at <luissimas@protonmail.com>.
+If you're interested in my projects and open source contributions, check out my [GitHub](https://github.com/luissimas).

 # Technical Skills